shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 horizontalpodautoscaler.autoscaling "store-front" deleted
 ```

-### Automatically scaling your cluster
+## Automatically scaling your cluster

-So far as it relates to scaling, we have seen how to manually scale the cluster nodes, to allow more access to hardware resourses for running workloads, manually scaling your workload deployments to increase the number of instances of your application, and we have also seen how you can create an HPA autocaler for your application workload deployement that will automatically scale your application depending on the amount of resources it utilizes.
+So far as it relates to scaling, we have seen how to manually scale the cluster nodes, to allow more access to hardware recourses for running workloads, manually scaling your workload deployments to increase the number of instances of your application, and we have also seen how you can create an HPA autoscaler for your application workload deployment that will automatically scale your application depending on the amount of resources it utilizes.

-One thing to note, even though an HPA policy will automate the scaling of your applicaiton deployment, based on resource utilization, your application can still be affected if your cluster resources are exhausted.
-At that point, you will need to manually scale the number of nodes in the cluster to meet applicaiton demand.
+One thing to note, even though an HPA policy will automate the scaling of your application deployment, based on resource utilization, your application can still be affected if your cluster resources are exhausted.
+At that point, you will need to manually scale the number of nodes in the cluster to meet application demand.

 There is a more preferred approach and method for scaling your cluster that takes into account both the resource needs of your application and the cluster nodes utilization known as the Node Autoprovisioning (NAP) component.
 NAP is based on the Open Source [Karpenter](https://karpenter.sh/) project, and the [AKS provider](https://github.com/Azure/karpenter-provider-azure), which is also Open Source.
-NAP will automatically scale your cluster node pool to meet the demands of your applicaiton workloads, not only with additional nodes, but will find the most efficient VM configuration to host the demands of your workloads.
+NAP will automatically scale your cluster node pool to meet the demands of your application workloads, not only with additional nodes, but will find the most efficient VM configuration to host the demands of your workloads.

-To show how Node Autoprovisioning work, we will first scale down the nodepool to have a single node.
+To show how Node Autoprovisioning work, we will first scale down the node pool to have a single node.

 First we will check to see if NAP is configured for the cluster.
 Run the following command in the terminal.